phorton1/Arduino-teensyExpression/design/readme_ui.md

   1 through 5, and shows the currently selected rig if it is in that range.
 In the above image, rig #1, the Looper rig is selected.
-- the orange button second from the top left is the *abort* button.
-Short clicking it will abort any changes you have made to the configuration and return you to the current rig (as opposed to clicking the top left button which **accepts** the changes).
+- the orange button second from the top right is the *abort* button.
+Short clicking it will abort any changes you have made to the configuration and return you to the current rig (as opposed to clicking the top right button which **accepts** the changes).
 - *long clicking the orange button* will **reboot the machine**.

-"Off","Debug Port","USB","Serial"

 ### Configuration Menu Hierarchy

-Details about certain setting will be provided below.
+Details about certain settings will be provided below.

 ```
     1. Brightness                   NN      # sets the LED brighntess
     2. Rig                        name      # chooses different rigs
-    3. FTP                         ...      # brings up the FTP submenu
+    3. FTP                         ...    dow  # brings up the FTP submenu
     |  1.
 Spoof FTP             off/on      # turn FTP spoof mode on or off
     |  2.
 FTP Port     off/host/remote      # where is the FTP dongle?
     |  3.
 FTP Tuner                ...      # brings up the FTP tuner dialog
-       4. FTP Sens                 ...      # brings up the FTP sensitivity dialog
+    |  4.
+FTP Sens                 ...      # brings up the FTP sensitivity dialog
     4. Pedals                      ...
     |  1.
 Configure Pedal1 (SYNTH)          # brings up the pedal configuration
     |  2.
 Configure Pedal2 (LOOP)           # dialog for one of the four expression